al-broco/bare-bones-digest/README.md

 # bare-bones-digest, HTTP digest authentication for Android

-This project is a partial implementation of the [HTTP Digest](https://en.wikipedia.org/wiki/Digest_access_authentication) authentication scheme for Android.
+bare-bones-digest is an implementation of the [HTTP Digest](https://en.wikipedia.org/wiki/Digest_access_authentication) authentication scheme for Android.
 With a small effort you can use it to get HTTP digest working with `HttpURLConnection` or any other HTTP stack.

+bare-bones-digest aims to support all features of HTTP digest that is used in real-life applications.
+The goal is to be interoperable with any server with a HTTP digest implementation.

+As of version 1.0.0, bare-bones-digest is stable.
+Changes will only be made as results of bug reports or feature requests.

 ## Why?